kenmamich/Domino-Stock-Price-Analysis/README.md

 dominos.columns
 ```

 <p>Now, its time to determine the data types: Date is object, Open/High/Low/Close/Adj Close are float64, and Volume in int64.
-Date will be changes to a different data type later. </p>
+Date will be changed to a different data type later. </p>

 ```
 dominos.dtypes